Exciton-Polariton Dynamics in Multilayered Materials

 Using our quantum dynamics approach, we found a phonon fluctuation synchronization effect where the delocalized light-matter interactions in a multilayered material shield exciton-polaritons from phonon-induced decoherence.
 As a result, exciton-polaritons propagate faster with an increased group velocity and, {\it more importantly}, remain more coherent for a longer time in multilayered materials despite interacting with a significantly larger number of phonon modes.
-We show that this phonon fluctuation synchronization effect originates from a fluctuation averaging in the transverse direction (perpendicular to the mirror plane) over multiple layers that suppresses dynamic disorder in the longitudinal direction (in the plane of the materials/mirrors) enhancing transport in the material plane.
-Our analytical analysis reveal that only one effective layer (the bright layer) couples with the cavity modes, while the rest remain uncoupled (dark layers).
-It is this bright layer, delocalized over all layers, that experiences lesser phonon fluctuations than in a single-layer material.
+We show that this phonon fluctuation synchronization effect originates from a fluctuation averaging in the transverse direction (perpendicular to the mirror plane) over multiple layers that suppresses dynamical disorder in the longitudinal direction (in the plane of the materials/mirrors), enhancing transport in the material plane.
+Mathematically we show that under an appropriate unitary transformation, only one effective layer (the bright layer) couples with the cavity modes, while the rest remain uncoupled (dark layers).
+Although, the phonons can transfer population between these dark layers and the bright layer or the cavity modes.
+It is this bright layer, delocalized over all layers, that experiences fewer phonon fluctuations than in a single-layer material.
 We also show that even in the presence of cavity loss, multilayered material enhances transport and coherence, although to a lesser extent.
-We show such enhancement also exists in other parameter regimes, such as at lower phonon frequency or at lower light-matter coupling strength.

-Our work provides microscopic insights into exciton-polariton dynamics in multilayered materials and illustrates that quantum coherence lifetime can be extended by using multilayered cavity architechture.
+Our work provides microscopic insights into exciton-polariton dynamics in multilayered materials and illustrates that quantum coherence lifetime can be extended by using a multilayered cavity architecture.
 This work reveals that the pathway to polariton quantum devices is likely via stacked multilayered materials.